d0064/PixelWar/README.md

 pm2 startup
 ```

-(execute as the user that is running pixelplanet)
+(execute as the user that is running PixelWar)
 And follow the printed steps if needed.
-This will generate a systemctl service file `/etc/systemd/system/pm2-pixelplanet.service` and enable it.
+This will generate a systemctl service file `/etc/systemd/system/pm2-PixelWar.service` and enable it.
 You will have to run `pm2 save` while the canvas is running to let pm2 know what to start.
-To make sure that mysql and redis are up when pixelplanet starts, edit this service file and modify the lines:
+To make sure that mysql and redis are up when PixelWar starts, edit this service file and modify the lines:

 ```
 Wants=network-online.target